Information Systems, IT Project Management Concentration, M.S.

 For admission to the M.S. program:

 The GMAT or GRE exam is required; however, the GMAT is preferred.
-Applicants with at least a 3.0 undergraduate GPA from an AACSB international school of business are exempt from the exam requirement.
+Applicants with at least a 3.0 undergraduate GPA from an AACSB international school of business or a 3.7 undergraduate GPA are exempt from the exam requirement.

 Admission without exception requires an index score of at least 950, or at least 1000 if calculated using upper-division courses only, as calculated by 200 x undergraduate GPA plus GMAT score, or GRE score converted to GMAT score using tools provided by ETS (Educational Testing Services).
 Limited exceptions to the index score requirement may be granted at the discretion of the program coordinator in consultation with the department chair.